Home Trial & Adoption

 Introducing to resident pets:

 Home trials are especially important when there are other pets in the home.
 We recommend reading as much as you can about introducing new pets so you don’t feel defeated if they don’t accept each other at first.
 Slow introductions are always best.
 For kitties expect that there will be growling, hissing, hiding etc. All of that is very normal behavior when introducing strange kitties to one another and to other pets so don’t be discouraged.
 Time, space and patience are key.
-It often takes at least a week for animals to start to feel comfortable in a new environment with new animals so if a longer home trial is needed we’re happy to accommodate extensions.
+It often takes a minimum of a week for animals to start to feel comfortable in a new environment with new animals so if a longer home trial is needed we’re happy to accommodate extensions.

 Parasites and other conditions: